ScottLogic/practitioners-guides/home.md

 ---
 layout: home
-title: Playbooks
+title: Practitioner's Guides
 permalink: /
 ---

-This is a collection of playbooks created by **Scott Logic** outlining processes and
+This is a collection of guides created by **Scott Logic** outlining processes and